 When self-esteem repeatedly fluctuates a person can develop a digestive disorder that can eventually turn into an autoimmune disorder.
 I have seen this time after time in my practice.

 Biologically speaking this is what is happening.
 The stress from feeling scarcity triggers an adrenaline response, which causes your energy to be diverted away from digestion to the extremities (your arms and legs).
 This is really useful if you are fleeing a saber tooth tiger, but not great if you are sitting comfortably at your desk watching the stock ticker.
 This stress response inhibits the proper absorption of nutrients in our digestive tract.
 Since the gut produces 90% of our immunity, we are left feeling emotionally and physically spent.

-Lack of funds doesn't need to mean lack of self-esteem.
+A lack of funds doesn’t need to mean a lack of self-esteem.
 Gaining our self-worth in a non-materialistic way will help us weather the financial storm and leave us unscathed.

 Engaging in activities that make us feel good about ourselves, such as volunteering or extending a compliment, we can build our fortress of self-esteem to unparalleled heights.